 Q: After my application is submitted, can I edit my application materials?

 A: No, after you submit your application, you are not able to edit your personal statement, resume, supplemental question responses or extenuating circumstances.
-Recommendations and test scores (if applicable) will still be accepted after your application has been submitted and until the application deadline.
+Letters of recommendations and test scores (if applicable) will still be accepted after your application has been submitted and until the application deadline.
 If not received by the deadline, your application may move to a future round.